SolardiaX/AWS-Serverless-VideoConverter/README.md

 * **Force**

-  Force to create task even it is already exists.
+  Force creating task even it is already exists.
 Default is `false`.

   This attribute value can be `true` or `false`.